Frechmatz/cl-connect4/UpcomingReadme.md

 # Connect4
 #### A Common Lisp implementation of the Connect Four game.
-Play against the computer via the Console or the Web-Browser.
+Comes with a Web and a Console User-Interface.

 ## Installation